Skip to page content

 Female: Less than 35 U/L

-Significantly raised ALT (> 3 x ULN) or persistently mildly raised ALT (for 3 - 6 months) should be further investigated
+Significantly raised ALT (>3 x ULN) or persistently mildly raised ALT (for 3 - 6 months) should be further investigated, for more information on this visit G-Care.

 To learn more about ALT, visit Lab Tests Online